 Wheat flours (小麦粉/komugiko)

-In Japan, white wheat flours are mainly divided into three different categories and differ only in the first character so you can be confident that you are buying wheat flour if you see either of these sets of 力粉 (riki ko) or 力小麦粉 (riki komugi ko).
+In Japan, white wheat flours are divided into three main categories and differ only in the first character, so you can be confident that you are buying wheat flour if you see either of these sets of kanji: 力粉 (riki ko) or 力小麦粉 (riki komugi ko).

-- Japanese bread flour has a high gluten content with at least 12% protein content.
+- Japanese bread flour has a high gluten content and a minimum 12% protein content.
 Use this coarse flour for breads, noodles, and dumpling wrappers.

-- All purpose flour is likely the least common of the three flour categories in Japan.
-This flour has around a 9% protein content and moderate gluten viscosity making it suitable for udon noodles and day to day confections.
+- All-purpose flour is the least common of the three flour categories in Japan.
+This flour has around a 9% protein content and moderate gluten viscosity making it suitable for udon noodles and everyday confections.

 - Cake flour has less than 8.5% protein content and, like its counterparts around the world, has low gluten content.
-Use this flour for everything from cakes, okonomiyaki (see our recipe here) to tempura!
+Use this flour for everything from cakes to okonomiyaki to tempura!

 Whole Wheat Flour: 全粒粉 (zenn ryuu funn)